SignalK/specification/gitbook-docs/README.md

 Signal K does not define the transport or wire protocol.
 Signal K messages are JSON text and can be sent over almost any transport layer.
-However, we do provide guidance on how to make an initial connection, handle negotiation, subscription, and disconnection for a given transport (e.g. TCP/IP or serial).
+However, we do provide guidance on how to make an initial connection, handle negotiation, subscription, and disconnection for a range of transports (e.g. TCP/IP or serial).

 Where possible we use well established standards like HTTPS, REST, WebSockets, MQTT, STOMP, etc. But within each method there are always many options in message addressing, formating, or transfer (GET, POST), etc.